Skip to main content

 Available Controls

-Plumber ships 14 default-on GitHub controls (13 default-on plus the opt-in workflowMustIncludeRequiredActions).
+Plumber ships 16 GitHub controls (14 default-on plus the opt-in workflowMustIncludeRequiredActions and pipelineMustNotLeakSecretsInConfig).
 Each can be enabled / disabled and customized in .plumber.yaml.
 When a control detects a violation, it creates an Issue (e.g., ISSUE-701) with a direct link to its documentation page.

 ControlIssuesDescription